Qwe1rty/NodeDial/README.md

 Kubernetes object used will be the `StatefulSet`, along with its prerequisite `Headless Service` object

-So to create the headless service, run `kubectl create -f kube/chordial-headless.yaml`, followed by the `StatefulSet` itself: `kube create -f kube/chordial-statefulset.yaml`
+So to create the headless service, run `kubectl create -f kube/chordial-headless.yaml`, followed by the `StatefulSet` itself: `kubectl create -f kube/chordial-statefulset.yaml`

 If all goes well, you'll see three healthy objects running if you check everything in the namespace (it may take a while for it to reach a ready state):